TITLE 89: SOCIAL SERVICES

 "Appellant" means the person who requests a review or administrative hearing or in whose behalf a review and administrative hearing is requested.

-"Children for whom the Department is legally responsible" means children for whom the Department has temporary protective custody or guardianship via court order, or children whose parents has signed an adoptive surrender or voluntary placement agreement with the Department.
+"Children for whom the Department is legally responsible" means children for whom the Department has temporary protective custody, custody or guardianship via court order, or children whose parents have signed an adoptive surrender or voluntary placement agreement with the Department.

 "Date of action" means the date on which any Department action becomes effective.